wssccc/ngscript/README.md

 You might as well notice that **named functions are registered in global scope**.

 ####Lambda
-ngscript supports anonymous function, in fact, the underlying implements of named function is a variable that stores a anonymous function along with global environment.
+ngscript supports anonymous function, in fact, the underlying implements of named function is a variable that stores an anonymous function along with global environment.

 >Instant call of lambda
 >